icpc/ccs-specs/JSON_Format.md

 - The set of original judgement types are the ones that have `simplified_judgement_type_id` set.
 - The set of simplified judgement types are the ones that appear in `simplified_judgement_type_id`.
-- The set judgement types that are both is the intersection of these two sets.
+- The set of judgement types that are both is the intersection of these two sets.

 This assumes the system is using simplified judgement types.
 If it is not (i.e. if `simplified_judgement_type_id` is not set for any judgement type), all judgement types are original only.